lorebiga/CheckboxTree/README.md

 http://www.essi-lab.eu/projectsSites/lablib-checkboxtree/

 See the site for documentation, history, etc.

 Contact the authors for other information and/or licensing options.

 # License
-Copyright 2007-2015 Enrico Boldrini <enrico.boldrini@cnr.it>, Lorenzo Bigagli <lorenzo.bigagli@cnr.it>
+Copyright 2007-2022 Lorenzo Bigagli <lorenzo.bigagli@cnr.it>, Enrico Boldrini <enrico.boldrini@cnr.it>

     This file is part of CheckboxTree.